nordeck/jitsi-keycloak-adapter/README.md

     app_secret="<YOUR_APP_SECRET>"
 ```

-Check that the JWT authentication is working.
-Generate a token here https://jitok.emrah.com/ and pass it to the application.
+Test the JWT authentication with a valid token.
+You may generate the token on
+[Jitok](https://jitok.emrah.com/) and pass it to the application

 ```bash
 https://jitsi.mydomain.tld/myroom?jwt=<PASTE_TOKEN_HERE>